Tomato Farming FAQ’s/ Frequently Asked Questions About Tomato Farming:

 - Keep the soil moist.

-- Do not place too many slices in a pot, maximum 3 or four would be enough.
+- Do not place too many slices in a pot, a maximum of 3 or four would be enough.

 - After 14 days the seeds start germinating and when the seedlings grow, retain the strongest ones.